 Luckily, for the anglers most of them either released the fish or called me before they ate it.
 Yellowfin is one of the tastiest fish in the world and jack is one of the oiliest and nastiest.

 Texas is blessed with hundreds of miles of coastline and thousands of miles of rivers as well as hundreds of reservoirs.
 There are still mysteries to uncover below the surface.

 The children of our Kingdom Zoo project have started a project gathering sightings reports of “Pinky” the dolphin, manatees in Texas and Louisiana as well as large sharks.
-If you have any such photos, email them to [email protected] or [email protected] The kids appreciate it.
+If you have any such photos, email them to [email protected].